Refined Cauchy identity for spin Hall-Littlewood symmetric rational functions: Refined Cauchy identity. Proof of the first main result

 For the top (blue) part in \Cref{fig:Z_S_partition_functions} (right) we argue in a similar way by relating the partition function of the top part to $\mathsf{F}^*_\lambda(v_1,\ldots,v_N )$.
 In the zeroth column, there are two types of vertices with weights depending on $\gamma$ as

-Similarly to the bottom part, we first take out the factor $ \frac{(s_0^2 \gamma^{-1} ;q)_{N-\ell(\lambda)}}{(s_0^2;q)_{N-\ell(\lambda)}} $ which deals with the vertices of the second type in \eqref{eq:FStar_gamma_modified_computation}.
+Similarly to the bottom part, we first take out the factor $ \frac{(s_0^2 \gamma^{-1} ;q)_{N-\ell(\lambda)}}{(s_0^2;q)_{N-\ell(\lambda)}} $ which deals with the numerators in the vertex weights of the second type in \eqref{eq:FStar_gamma_modified_computation}.
 Then, to compensate for the denominators, we take out a suitable product over $j=1,\ldots,N $.
 This implies that for fixed $\lambda$ the partition function of the top (blue) part in \Cref{fig:Z_S_partition_functions} (right) is equal to

 Putting all together and summing over $\lambda$, we get the first claim.

 The second claim follows from the definition of the stable spin Hall--Littlewood functions (\Cref{sub:stable_sHL}) via inserting infinitely many arrows in the zeroth column.
 Indeed, setting $\gamma=0$ corresponds to $a=+\infty$. \end{proof}